ytakemon/1415-Col4a5xDO-Project/Manuscript/Col4a5_man_supp_methods.md

 (GWAS) well established in human studies.
 SNP call models were used to identify LOD scores of individual SNPs within a Bayesian interval.
 Analyzing both prior mentioned QTL models allows for high resolution mapping to narrow down candidate genes.
-All QTL modelss analyzed for GFR and Albumin at all time points accounted for sex as an additive covariate, and creatinine was also accounted for in Albumin QTLs for normalization.
+All QTL models analyzed for GFR and Albumin at all time points accounted for sex as an additive covariate, and creatinine was also accounted for in Albumin QTLs for normalization.